 After spending all last winter hauling drinking water out to the chickens, I knew I needed a better solution this year.
-I resolved to find a large volume option that would provide fresh water without the repeated struggle of lifting heavy weight.
-I wanted to design a poultry drinker appropriate for my space as well as the fluctuations in North Dakota climate.
+I resolved to find a large volume option that would provide fresh water without the repeated struggle of lifting heavyweight.
+I wanted to design a poultry drinker appropriate for my space as well as the fluctuations in the North Dakota climate.

 Not that I ever had amazing upper body strength, but over the years, age and a bad back didn’t do me any favors.
 Considering the average weight per 1-gallon of water is 8.34 pounds, my 3-gallon fountain was every bit of 25 pounds.